Distance: 67 miles out and back

 https://ridewithgps.com/routes/37934123

 The ride begins 12.5 miles down Gas Point Rd. from the “Gas Point Road” exit of Hwy 5 in Cottonwood, CA. Why there?
 You know my methods, Watson… The first 12.5 miles of Gas Point Rd. are dull.
-Feel free to ride them—the scenery is OK (low-rent ranches), but they’re just flat, straight, pretty trafficky, lacking a shoulder, and not good enough for this list.
-The further down Gas Point you go, the less populated the area becomes and the more interesting the road contour, so you could start riding whenever it looks good.
-After 12.5 miles, Gas Point takes a sharp 90-degree turn to the right, paved Foster Rd. takes off at about 11 o’clock (there’s a sign) and Gas Point is excellent from then on, a really swell, rollicking road that constantly reinvents itself.
+The scenery is barely OK (low-rent ranches) and the miles are flat, straight, pretty trafficky, lacking a shoulder, and not good enough for this list.
+The further down Gas Point you go, the less populated the area becomes and the more interesting the road contour.
+After 12.5 miles, Gas Point takes a sharp 90-degree turn to the right, paved Foster Rd. takes off at about 11 o’clock (there’s a sign), and Gas Point is excellent from then on, a swell, rollicking road that constantly reinvents itself.
 There isn’t much parking room at the trailhead, but 20 ft before you reach the intersection there are dirt turn-outs on either side of the road, each with room enough for a couple of cars.
+GPR has recently seen an influx of tacky houses with collections of junker cars for front yards, but everything else is charming.

-After 7 miles of perfectly charming riding on Gas Point, you enter a four-way intersection.
+After 7 miles of Gas Point, you enter a four-way intersection.
 The road names here are confusing, because the four roads all have different names.
 You find you’ve been riding, not on Gas Point Rd., but on Veterans’ Memorial Drive (you’ll have just passed the cemetery).
 On the other side of the intersection the road ahead of you becomes Placer Rd., and the crossing road is Platina Rd. to the L and Clear Creek Rd. to the R. Luckily this is all clearly signed.
 If you go straight onto Placer, in 1 mile you get to the tiny town of Igo.
 If you’re a literalist you’ll want to know you actually went to Igo on the Igo-Ono ride, and it’s a lovely mile anyway, so I encourage you to do it.
-There’s a nice country grocery store (store #1) and deli there.
-But the official route goes L. Now you just follow Platina Rd. until it dead-ends at Hwy 36.
-Then you ride back.
+There’s a nice country grocery store and deli there.
+But the official route goes L. Now you just follow Platina Rd. until it dead-ends at Hwy 36, then ride back.

 Once on Platina Rd, the route offers a lovely variety.
-In four miles you’ll go through the tiny town of Ono, home of the cheekily named Ono Store and International Café (store #2).
+In four miles you’ll go through the tiny town of Ono, once home of the cheekily named Ono Store and International Café, now sadly consigned to history.
 The Ono town sign claims a population of 578, but you’ll wonder where they all are.
 Leaving the bright lights behind, you roll through pretty horse farms, then into wilder valleys, the rollers getting bigger as you work your way up into the foothills of the Coast Range.
-About 15 miles past Ono, something happens that is unique to this ride: you do a demanding 1.7-mile ascent, burst out onto a little saddle and suddenly the road goes dead flat for the rest of the ride out (6 miles).
+About 15 miles past Ono, something happens that is unique to this ride: you do a noticeable 1.7-mile ascent, burst out onto a little saddle and suddenly the road goes dead flat for the rest of the ride out (6 miles).
 You can see it unmistakably in the RWGPS elevation profile.
 The sense of sudden effortless riding after the work is joyous.
 The vista on your L opens up for the first time in the ride and you can see 70 miles across everything you’ve ridden, the Valley below, and Mt.
 Lassen and Mt.
 Broke-Off in the distance.
-Looking north or south along the Valley, you’re probably seeing at least 100 miles.
+Looking north or south along the Valley, you’re probably seeing close to 100 miles.
 The grand vistas continue until the turn-around.
 And because the terrain is quite hilly, to stay flat the road has to serpentine constantly.
 Tons of fun.

 With a little bump at the end you reach Hwy 36.
-The town of Platina, which consists entirely of a tiny store (store #3), is a stone’s throw up 36 to your R. It’s a great spot where they could even make you a sandwich or grill you a burger, if it’s open.
+The town of Platina, which consists entirely of a tiny store, now closed, is a stone’s throw up 36 to your R. There is no particular reason to ride to town unless you want to say you saw it.

 The ride back is a different, and better, ride than the ride out, faster and more flowing, and the five or so extended climbs coming out are now invigorating descents.
 The return ride is not effortless—my computer recorded 1900 ft of climbing coming back—but you’ll only notice the work in about 3 places.

-Shortening the ride: Drive through Ono and start in a few miles when the terrain begins to look interesting.
+Shortening the ride: Start in Ono.
 Ride to the obvious top of the climbing; ride as much of the plateau as you like; return.

-Adding miles: If you don’t like out-and-backs or just want to see some new country, you can turn L at Platina and ride east down Hwy 36 and work your way back to your car.
+If you don’t like out-and-backs or just want to see some new country, you can loop this ride.
+Turn L at Hwy 36, ride east on 36, and work your way back to your car.
 It’s a good ride, mostly downhill with a few large rollers on a bigger, straighter, shouldered highway remarkably free of traffic.
 It’s easier but quite a bit longer—about 90 miles.

-You can turn R at Platina and ride Hwy 36 west.
+If you want something epic, you can turn R at Hwy 36 and ride west.
 Hwy 36 has very little traffic for a highway, especially on weekdays, and you can theoretically ride all the way to the road’s end near Ferndale, if you’re touring.
 It’s winding and beautiful, but tiring and endless (OK, only 95 miles), and there’s no natural turn-around point.

 Across Hwy 5 on the east side, starting around Anderson, is a warren of great roads, represented in our list by the Wildcat Road ride.